Skip to content

 bash

-swarmlord auth login # Store API key
+swarmlord auth login # Store API key and base URL

 swarmlord auth logout # Remove stored key